jhanekom27/chimera_conf/README.md

 - **`ChimeraForm`**: A simple class that holds the currently active "form" (e.g., "prod", "dev", "local").
 This determines which overlay files are applied.
 - **Layered Loading**: When you `manifest()` a `ChimeraConf` class, it:
   1. Reads the base configuration files defined in `_config_files`.
   2. Reads overlay files corresponding to the currently active `ChimeraForm`.
-Overlay files should be placed in a subdirectory named after the form (e.g., `configs/prod/` for the "prod" form).
+Overlay files are identified by appending the form name before the extension of the base file (e.g., `configs/base.prod.yaml` for the "prod" form overlay of `configs/base.yaml`).
   3. Merges all loaded configurations, with later files (overlays) overriding earlier ones (base files).
   4. Validates the final configuration against your Pydantic model schema.